blinklabs-io/docs/src/content/docs/guides/bluefin/002-quick-start-overview.md

 > 📝 Bluefin is designed to take its configuration from environment variables.
 All examples below show running the bluefin binary directly from the shell and will need to be adapted for use with Docker.
 >
-> When run with no configuration, bluefin defaults to mining TUNA v1 on mainnet.
+> When running with no configuration, bluefin defaults to mining TUNA v1 on mainnet.
 It will generate a new wallet and write the seed phrase to the seed.txt file in the current directory.

 ```
 ./bluefin